Legacy technical debt retirement decisions

 In 2016, construction began on a new “flyover” exit ramp from northbound Interstate 35 onto westbound U.S. Route 30.
 The objective was to reduce the number of accidents at the interchange by replacing the current tight-curvature cloverleaf ramp with a flyover exit ramp with a longer radius of curvature.
 We can regard this project as a Debt Retirement Project (DRP).
 The project that planned that DRP was an effort to Design a Debt Retirement Project (DDRP).

-This effort, which includes a rollback and re-deployment, is a significant project in itself.
-It requires scheduling the work.
-But it also requires scheduling highway lane closures and lane shifts, and working around high-volume traffic periods.
-Depending on the schedule, they will possibly pour concrete in winter conditions.
-And after correcting the piers, the bridge beam placement and bridge roadbed work must proceed on a new schedule.
+This effort, which constitutes a rollback and re-deployment, is a significant project in itself.
+It requires scheduling the work to be performed, but it also requires scheduling highway lane closures and lane shifts, working around high-volume traffic periods, and possibly pouring concrete in winter conditions.
+And after the piers are corrected, the bridge beam placement and bridge roadbed work must proceed on a new schedule.

 Last words